 - Play Accessories; Cookie Cutters, Plastic Snowflakes, Pinecones, etc.

 STEP 1: Start by pouring equal amounts of cornstarch and baking soda onto the tray or a bowl.
 You can also measure if that works best for you.
-Choose whatever amount you want to make such as 1 cup or the whole box.
+Choose whatever amount you want, such as 1 cup or the whole box.
 It’s up to you.

 STEP 2: Mix the baking soda and cornstarch with your fingers.

-STEP 3: Next, you want to add just enough water so that when you squeeze some of the mixtures in your hands, you can form a ball!
+STEP 3: Next, add enough water to form a ball when you squeeze some of the mixtures in your hands!

 Will the snow keep if stored in a sealed bag?
 Looking to make snowman kits for a class gift.
 Thanks!